bransfieldjack/UCD-data-analytics-certificate/README.md

 ```
 git init
 ```
-The next thing you will need to do is an a README.md file (this is the file you are reading right now) where you can add notes on packages, setup, how to etc.
+The next thing you will need to do is add a README.md file (this is the file you are reading right now) where you can add notes on packages, setup, how to etc.
 ```
 git add README.md
 ```